Sullivan & Cromwell: Representation of Donald J. Trump

+In January 2025, Sullivan & Cromwell announced its representation of Donald J. Trump in the appeal of his conviction on 34 felony counts for paying hush money to porn star Stormy Daniels prior to the 2016 election.
+In doing so, the firm became the first major law firm to risk its reputation by defending Trump from criminal prosecution, with the New York Times writing, "Some clients might look askance at any affiliation with a polarizing president."
+Robert Giuffra, co-chair of Sullivan & Cromwell, joined a phone call where President Donald Trump negotiated the targeting of law firms and lawyers under the second Trump administration with the law firm Paul, Weiss as a first among law firms who had discussions with Trump early in his second term.
+The firm has been reported to be the favored firm of Trump.
+James McDonald, a partner at the firm, was nominated to be the United States Attorney for the Southern District of New York by Trump.

 International practice

 The firm's international practice dates back to its early years and the development of America's industrial and transportation infrastructure.
 Sullivan & Cromwell represented European bankers who were financing the construction of railroads and other elements of the nation's infrastructure.
 By the turn of the century, the firm Cromwell represented French interests that owned land in Panama and was involved in the financing of the Panama Canal; the firm still represents the Panama Canal Authority to this day.

 Sullivan & Cromwell was one of the earliest U.S. firms to open overseas offices, beginning with Paris in 1911.
 By 1928, offices also were open in Buenos Aires and Berlin.
 In 1935, Allen Dulles, then a partner in the firm and later Director of Central Intelligence, visited Germany and returned somewhat disturbed by the direction of the regime.
 Over the sole opposition of Allen's brother and fellow partner, John Foster Dulles, the firm's partners voted in 1935 to close the Berlin office and a subsidiary in Frankfurt.
 However, later the firm backdated the announcement of the closing of their German offices by one year, to 1934.
-Under Foster Dulles, the firm had helped the regime's arms buildup effort by including the German company I.G.
-Farben into an international nickel cartel, which included American, Canadian, and French producers.

 Two former chairmen of the firm held senior foreign policy positions during the Eisenhower administration: John Foster Dulles, who served as U.S. Secretary of State; and Arthur Dean, who represented the United States in negotiations resulting in the Korean Armistice Agreement.

-It is one of the most profitable law firms in the world, with 2021 profits per partner exceeding $6 million and profits per lawyer exceeding $1.3 million.

 Controversies

-I.G.
-Farben and Nazi Germany

-Under Foster Dulles, the firm assisted Nazi Germany's arms buildup effort by incorporating the German chemical company I.G.
-Farben into an international nickel cartel alongside American, Canadian, and French companies.
-By the 1940s, I.G.
-Farben relied on slave labor from concentration camps, including 30,000 from Auschwitz, and was involved in medical experiments on inmates at both Auschwitz and Mauthausen.
-One of its subsidiaries, BASF, would later supply the poison gas Zyklon B, which was used to kill over one million people in gas chambers during the Holocaust.
-Once the Allies seized the company at the end of the war in 1945, US authorities put 23 IG Farben directors on trial for war crimes, with 13 ultimately convicted.